 89. Law enforcement officials, in carrying out their duties, are obliged, as far as possible, to apply non-violent means before resorting, when absolutely necessary, to the use of force.
 In any event, all use of force must comply with the fundamental principles of legality, necessity, proportionality, precaution and non-discrimination applicable to articles 6 and 7 of the Covenant, and those using force must be accountable for each use of force.

 90. Where it is lawful and required to arrest certain participants or to disperse an assembly, such actions must comply with international law and have a basis in the domestic law provisions on the permissible use of force.
 Domestic legal regimes on the use of force by law enforcement officials must be brought in line with the requirements posed by international law, where that is not already the case.
 Domestic law must not grant officials largely unrestricted powers, for example to use “force” or “all necessary force” to disperse assemblies, or to “shoot for the legs”.
-In particular, domestic law must not allow use of force against participants in an assembly on a wanton, excessive or a discriminatory basis.
+In particular, domestic law must not allow use of force against participants in an assembly on a wanton, excessive or a indiscriminate basis.

 91. Only the minimum force necessary may be used where this is required for a legitimate law enforcement purpose.
 Once the need for any use of force has passed, such as when a violent individual is safely apprehended during an assembly, no further resort to force is permissible.
 Law enforcement officials may not use greater force than is reasonably necessary under the circumstances for the dispersal of an assembly, prevention of crime or in effecting or assisting in the lawful arrest of offenders or suspected offenders.